-Not started In progress Complete Evaluate your physical and operational exposure to hurricane losses Determine what physical assets are at risk (see property loss control and property security below).
+Tusk Not Started In progress Complete Understanding earthquake exposure and insurance coverage Evaluate your physical and operational exposure to earthquake losses Determine what physical assets are at risk.
 Identify potential service interruption issues and impacts.
-Consider potential impacts of damage to infrastructure and transportation networks.
-Assess the potential contingent time element exposures for your business even if it may not be physically exposed to storm damage.
-Review your property insurance policy Review values and how they might impact recovery and deductibles.
+Consider potential impacts from damage to infrastructure and transportation networks.
+Assess the potential contingent time element exposures for your business even if it may not be physically exposed to earthquake damage.
+Review your insurance policies Review insured values and how they might impact recovery and deductibles.
 Understand the extent of policy limit(s) and sub-limits(s).
-Determine if flood is a covered peril or excluded.
-Determine how storm surge is defined in the policy.
 Examine business interruption/time element (direct and contingent) coverage details.
-Review policy deductibles and loss-reporting requirements as they can be complex for CAT losses and to avoid confusion and surprises.
+Review policy deductibles and loss-reporting requirements to avoid confusion and surprises as they can be complex.
+Ascertain if there are any coinsurance or occurrence limit of liability provisions.
+Know how your property(ies) is valued under the policy.